|

 town and bring back some beer.
 I put in my order for some rootbeer.

-Off he went.
-During the time that we had - all afternoon - Tim decided
+the time that we had - all afternoon - Tim decided to excavate the

-to excavate the fire pit that was full of ash that had become mud
+fire pit that was full of ash that had become mud after the rain

-after the rain yesterday afternoon.
-He carefully removed most of
+yesterday afternoon.
+He carefully removed most of the ash, uncovering

-the ash, uncovering some rocks beneath, and built a nice circular
+some rocks beneath, and built a nice circular enclosed burning area

-enclosed burning area with the help of a few of the other Pennsylvania
+with the help of a few of the other Pennsylvania rocks lying around

-rocks lying around - all ready for the next campers that might need
+- the pit was now all ready for the next campers that might need

 a little fire for warmth.
 We certainly did not need any.
 Tim was

-also a great fan of cooking his meals on an open fire.
+also a great fan of cooking his meals over an open fire.
 Most thru

 hikers use some sort of stove, and I think he had one too, but liked